 In this course you will have the opportunity to implement and integrate the skills you acquired through the other courses in this Associate Certificate in Training & Facilitation.
-You will plan and deliver a training session in a collaborative and supportive environment.
+You will plan and deliver a training session or facilitation agenda in a collaborative and supportive environment.
 Day One will be a review of best practices and reflection on your experience applying course content in your context.
 You will then have several weeks to design a 30-minute training session to be delivered to your peers on Day 2.
-A written and verbal feedback process will follow each training session.
+A written and verbal feedback process will follow each training session or facilitation agenda.
 You will be required to submit a written "reflections on learning" document to complete the course.
 This class will make extensive use of peer support, and the instructor will be available for one-on-one coaching.

-Prerequisites: INDC-1110, INDC-1377 and two of the following: INDC-1211, INDC-1250, INDC-1302
+Prerequisite(s): INDC-1110, INDC-1377 and two of the following: INDC-1211, INDC-1250, INDC-1302